AdobeDocs/experience-platform.en/help/destinations/destination-sdk/message-format.md

 #### Use identity namespace aggregation key in the template {#aggregation-key-identity}

 Below is an example where the [configurable aggregation](./destination-configuration.md#configurable-aggregation) in the destination configuration is set to aggregate exported profiles by identity namespaces, in the form `"namespaces": ["email", "phone"]` and `"namespaces": ["GAID", "IDFA"]`.
-Refer to the `groups` parameter in the [destination configuration API reference](./destination-configuration-api.md) to see how this is done.
+Refer to the `groups` parameter in the [destination configuration API reference](./destination-configuration-api.md) for more information about this grouping.

 **Input**